 Every member of a board has an equal right to speak.
 In practice, however, boards often discuss their affairs in conversational mode.
 And in conversations, dominant people tend to dominate, and agreeable people tend to let them.

 This often leads to a few people dominating the discussion, which is not fair and can lead to poor outcomes.
 Your quiet, introverted members have important insights that need to be heard.

 If you adopt and apply the rule that no one may speak a second time until everyone who wishes to do so has spoken once, you will find that your meetings take on an entirely different nature – for the better!

 III.
 Courtesy and respect are required at all times.

-Try these three principles, which we explain in greater detail in our book, and see what a difference they make to your meetings.
+Try these four guidelines, which we explain in greater detail in our book, and see what a difference they make to your meetings.